geoportal-org/geoportal-org/geoss-search/README.md

 To run this server on your local machine you need to have installed:

-*  JDK 1.8
+- `Java 17`
-*  Elasticsearch 6.6
+- `Elasticsearch 7.3.2`

 ### Installing

 In order to run this server, Elasticsearch cluster should be running.
-Two main steps are required to run *geoss-cr-search* server.
+Two main steps are required to run *geoss-search* server.

 1. Configure elasticsearch instance using proper settings and mappings.
-2. Provide elasticsearch parameters to *geoss-cr-search* configuration file.
+2. Provide elasticsearch parameters to *geoss-search* configuration file.

 #### Elasticsearch configuration

 For development purposes it is advised to use Docker to run Elasticsearch database.
-Elasticsearch settings and mappings, which should be used are stored in *config/elasticsearch* in root directory.
+Elasticsearch settings and mappings, which should be used are stored in *geoss-els* in root directory.
 ```
 $ cd ..
-$ cd config/elasticsearch
+$ cd geoss-els
 ```

 Each directory corresponds to separate index, e.g. `geoss-cr` directory contains settings and mapping of `geoss-cr` index.
-All indices must be properly configured in order to run _geoss-cr-search_ component.
+All indices must be properly configured in order to run _geoss-search_ component.

 In order to create index you can use Elasticsearch Index API for example:
 ```